luizbgomide/EclipsePhase2e-ptbr/src/03/05-pools.md

 You recover the points you have spent from pools by taking a recharge action to rest and recalibrate.
 You can’t increase a pool above its original rating; unspent points are lost.
 There are two types of recharge actions: _short recharges_ and _long recharges_.

 - **Short Recharge (2/day):** Short recharges are a task action with a timeframe of 10 minutes.
 You may take two short recharges per 24-hour period.
 Each short recharge restores 1d6 pool points; you decide where to allocate them.
 Some gear or psi sleights may provide bonus recharged points.
 - **Long Recharge (1/day):** A long recharge is a task action with a timeframe of 4 hours (8 for flats and other biomorphs without biomods).
 You may only benefit from one long recharge per 24-hour period.
-A long recharge completely recharged your pools to their full value.
+A long recharge completely restores your pools to their full value.

 While recharging, you may only engage in light, non-strenuous activity: eating, browsing the mesh, talking, reloading, taking watch, etc. Recharge timeframes cannot be shortened or interrupted; if they are, the time invested is lost.